-The chair of the supervisory committee is often a core faculty of the MDP Program, but this is not a requirement.
+The chair of the supervisory committee is often a core or affiliate faculty member of the MDP Program, but this is not a requirement.
 An extensive group of MDP affiliate faculty has committed to supporting the program and represents an important resource for MDP students.
-A list of core and affiliate faculty is available on the MDP Website and in Appendix A.
+A list of core and affiliate faculty is available on the MDP Website and in Appendix A. On many occasions, proactive MDP students have identified UF faculty willing to serve on supervisory committees, and after doing so, these faculty have often agreed or expressed interest in becoming affiliates of the program.